econokeith/otis/README.md

-# Robocam - Observer Tracking Interactive Scripting
+# O.T.I.S. - Observer Tracking Interactive Scripting

 ### What it does
 Robocam provides a framework for making interactive computer vision models and writing scripted encounters with